ldex/angular-standalone-no-module/README.md

-# Angular Academy Full Project
+# Angular Academy Full Project (Using Standalone Components and no Modules)

 Angular Reference Demo, a project from <a href="https://angular.ac" target="_blank">Angular Academy</a>.